omidemam/flood_risk_dynamics/README.md

 ## Repository Contents

 - `Data preprocessing`: Prepares raw data for parallel computation by cleaning, formatting, and organizing it appropriately.
-- `Hydrologic model`: Performs watershed delineation, Curve Number (CN) calculation, watershed urbanized portion, and peak hydrologic flow estimation.
+- `Hydrologic model`: Performs watershed delineation, Curve Number (CN) calculation, watershed urbanized portion, and peak hydrologic flow computation.
 - `Hydraulic model`: Calculates the hydraulic capacity of the culverts.
 - `Validation`:  Validates each component, including watershed delineation, CN values, peak flow estimations, and hydraulic capacity.
 - `Result`: Conducts risk assessment and visualizes both the temporal and spatial dynamics of the risk.